Rychetsky/ImaginingAnIsland/src/pages/symposium.md

 ---
 **Date Friday 25th – Saturday 26th September 2020**

-* Venue Galleries 1 and 2
-* Event Types Arts, Environment, Film, Heritage, Visual Arts

-A two-day Symposium, in collaboration with UHI Centre for Rural Creativity, foregrounding Contemporary Landscape Practices in Photography and Film
+A two-day Symposium, in collaboration with UHI Centre for Rural Creativity, foregrounding Contemporary Landscape Practices in Photography and Film.

 _An island is a singular place, its boundaries are clearly defined.
 It is both a microcosm of the World and a philosophical idea.
 It is a place that invites departure and return and it is a place that engages our imagination whilst continually inspiring re-definition.
 How have artists responded to these concepts, and how can we further engage with, and develop our understanding of these ideas through Arts Practice?_